 By covering a broad range of scheduling techniques this book is suitable for those planning projects in any industry, particularly in interdisciplinary or international contexts.

-Learning activities, step-by-step guides, and a downloadable answers booklet make sure no reader is left behind.
 Written for students studying undergraduate and postgraduate architecture, building, construction/project management, quantity surveying, property development and civil engineering programs.

 1.The Concept of Planning 2.
 Bar Charts 3.
 The Critical Path Method 4.
 Resource Management 5.
 Overlapping Network Models 6.
 Project Control 7.
 Critical Path Scheduling by Computer 8.
 Critical Chain Scheduling 9.
 Multiple Activity Charts 10.
 Line of Balance Technique 11.
 Work Study 12.
 Risk and Scheduling 13.
 The Program Evaluation and Review Technique (PERT)